1

 -

-Pruning Instructions: Prune in late winter to early spring to maintain shape and remove any dead or damaged branches.
+Pruning Instructions: Light pruning after flowering to maintain shape and remove any dead branches. -

 Share